 We’d never visited this part of California at the end of May before.
 Therefore, we couldn’t tell if this cold weather was normal for this time of the year.
 In fact, our brief research before this California road trip had revealed that it was the snowiest May in history of Mammoth Lakes.

-Exploring Mammoth Lakes from the Comfort of the Car
+Exploring Mammoth Lakes from the Car

 Mammoth Mountain, California

-Roshan, who’d been to this area before, also wanted to show me famous Mammoth Mountain.
-And thus, it became the next destination of our California road trip.
-Mammoth Mountain is a ski paradise where gondolas take you up the mountain.
-From there you can master your skiing skills by sliding all the way down to the bottom of the mountain.
+Roshan, who’d visited the area before, also wanted to show me famous Mammoth Mountain, out next destination on this Central and Northern California road trip.
+Mammoth Mountain is a ski paradise where gondolas take you up to the top of the mountain.
+Here you can master your skiing skills by sliding all the way down to the bottom of the mountain.

 June Lake, California

-Road trip to Mono Lake, California
+Road trip to Mono Lake, Central California

 Mono Lake South Tufa Area, California